fbpx

 In 2017, Brian moved back to Ireland with his family and two years later set up home in rural county Wicklow at the foot of Carrick Mountain.
 Inspired by the wooded landscape around him, he designed and built Treehouse Studios, a beautiful log cabin set in the native Irish forest that surrounds his home.
 It was here that Brian recorded his debut solo album Imbrium which was released in the Spring of 2021 while most of the world was still in lockdown.
 The Sunday Times describes the record as “nine unadorned piano instrumentals capture the stillness of life suspended, each piece as delicate and moving as it is restrained.
 The result is a quietly meditative work perfectly in tune with our present lives”, while The Irish Times says “Gorgeous gems to enthral and delight.
 Imbrium is a soothing and riveting new chapter“.

-Music composition for television is a complex fusion of pragmatic craft and creative inspiration and Brian possesses consummate skill in both these – sometimes contradictory – areas.
-Whilst doing all the important practical things such as coming in on time and on budget (always with graciousness and ease), he brought his considerable gifts of musical composition and artistic instinct to bear on the project.
+• Music composition for television is a complex fusion of pragmatic craft and creative inspiration and Brian possesses consummate skill in both these – sometimes contradictory – areas.
+He has a subtle gift for enhancing the action without dominating it and for progressing the narrative in an intelligent and dynamic way.

 Alan Gilsenan,